 - A brief history of Kuala Lumpur

 Kuala Lumpur was founded in 1857 and was administrated by Selangor State Government.
-Thanks to tin ore exploitation, KL became a commercial centre that attracted many investors to trade tin.
+Thanks to tin ore exploitation, KL became a commercial center that attracted many investors to trade tin.
 However, its development started to bloom when Yap Ah Loy – the 3rd leader of the Chinese community- took over the position of Kapitan Cina (Chinese headman) in the 1860s.
-He effectively managed KL in all aspects such as economy, education, social well-being, etc.
+He effectively managed KL in all aspects such as the economy, education, social well-being, etc.

 In 1874, Sultan Abdul Samad – the 4th Sultan of Selangor – allowed the British to rule the state.
 In 1880, the British colonial administration chose KL to be the capital of Selangor and moved their seat of administration to KL.
 In 1882, Frank Swettenham, who was appointed the new British Resident Minister, had a dramatic influence on KL’s growth.
-He ordered to construct brick and tile buildings replacing the wooden ones, to widen the streets, to build a railway station in KL, etc. All those efforts had made KL become a rapid-grown town and be chosen the capital of Malaysia in 1896.
+He ordered to construct brick and tile buildings replacing the wooden ones, to widen the streets, to build a railway station in KL, etc. All those efforts made KL become a rapid-grown town and be chosen as the capital of Malaysia in 1896.

 From 1942 to 1945, KL was occupied by the Japanese.
-During that time, Malay people were treated much better than Chinese and Indians because they co-operated with the Japanese and let them administrate KL.
+During that time, Malay people were treated much better than Chinese and Indians because they cooperated with the Japanese and let them administrate KL.
 Not until August 1945, the occupation of the Japanese in KL ended when the surrender of Imperial Japan was announced bringing the end of World War 2.

 After that, the British came back to rule KL.
-In 1957, Malaysia declared an independent country at Merdeka Square.
+In 1957, Malaysia declared itself an independent country at Merdeka Square.

 On 13th May 1969, one of the worst racial riots occurred in Malaysia due to Malays’ socio-political status dissatisfaction.
-After 2 years of being suspended, the Malaysian parliament had made major changes in economic policy that prioritise Malay people over other ethnicities.
+After 2 years of being suspended, the Malaysian parliament made major changes in economic policy that prioritise Malay people over other ethnicities.